meteor/blaze-tutorial/tutorial/index.md

 A few tips before you start:
 - If you want to check the final code for each step, you can always go to the [`src`](https://github.com/meteor/blaze-tutorial/tree/master/src) folder.
-- Each folder inside the [`src`](https://github.com/meteor/blaze-tutorial/tree/master/src) folder is a tutorial and a Meteor app which you can run at any time.
+- Each folder inside [`src`](https://github.com/meteor/blaze-tutorial/tree/master/src) folder is a tutorial.
+Inside each, you have one folder for each step's final state.
+Each step folder is a Meteor app - you can run them at any time.
-  - Install it: `meteor npm install`
+  - Install dependencies: `meteor npm install`
-  - Run it: `meteor`
+  - Run the project: `meteor`
 - If you see `..` in the code samples, it means that we are not showing all the code on this file or function.

 The `Simple Todos` tutorial is the best place for you to start with Meteor and Blaze.
 Check it out [here](/simple-todos/).